ryanzec/train-ui/STYLE_GUIDE.md

 Single character variable names should only be used when it makes logic sense (like using `x` and `y` for a coordinate).

 You can use abbreviations when they are extremely common for a relatively longer word (i.e. `id` instead of `indentifier`, `utils` instead of `utilities`, etc.)

 ## One component per file

 When creating components, a file should only have a single component.
 While this might seems weird for very small components, this will just help with keeping code maintainable and easier to parallelize work in certain cases.

-## Only destructure when it is know to be safe
+## Only destructure when it is know to be safe and needed

-Because SolidJS relies on a signals pattern, destructure can often break SolidJS's reactivity so is it best to avoid destructuring except in cases when we know it is safe and provides benifits to the readability of the code.
+Because SolidJS relies on the signals pattern, destructure can often break SolidJS's reactivity so is it best to avoid destructuring except in cases when we know it is safe and provides benefits to the readability of the code.

 ## Always name variable in the positive